31. Central America part 1 – 2013

 Costa Rica is not a large country, yet it has many microclimates and terrains.
 With a seven week trip, we had ample leisure to see the volcanoes, the cloud forests, the jungle as well as the Caribbean and Pacific beaches.
 Transportation by car in Costa Rica is difficult since most of the remote lodges required traveling on rocky, curvy, dirt roads at a maximum speed of 20 miles per hour or flying in small planes.
 Travel days being difficult, we were glad that we had a week at most locations.

-Since we didn’t have a car at our disposal and most of our accommodations were in fairly remote locations, we ate the majority of our meals at our lodges.
+We ate the majority of our meals at our lodges.
 In Pacuare and Lapa Rios we were on a full meal plan.
 In others lodges; Villa Blanca, Tabacon, Monte Verde, Islita, Tango Mar and Finca Rosa, we could have taken a taxi to a restaurant in town, but it was usually more cost effective and convenient to eat at the hotel.
-At only two locations did we eat at local restaurants: while in Shawandha Lodge (Caribbean coast) and at Manuel Antonio.
+At only two locations we ate at local restaurants: in Shawandha Lodge (Caribbean coast) and at Manuel Antonio.
 In both cases, there were restaurants within walking distance of the lodge.

 Los Angeles Cloud Forest – Villa Blanca